Lavender Essential Oil

 To date, there are no known interactions between lavender and medications.
 However, lavender has a calming effect and may possibly enhance the effects of depressants that target the central nervous system.1

-Women who are pregnant or breastfeeding are advised to avoid using lavender.
+Women who are pregnant or breastfeeding are advised to consult their health care practitioner before using essential oils.
 Always read and follow the label to make sure a product is right for you.

 Scientific Research Referenced in this Article

 - University of Maryland Medical Center.
 (2015, January 2).
 Lavender.
 Retrieved January 20, 2016 from http://umm.edu/health/medical/altmed/herb/lavender – View reference

 - Chien, L., Cheng, S. L., & Liu, C. F. (2012).
 The Effect of Lavender Aromatherapy on Autonomic Nervous System in Midlife Women with Insomnia.
 Evidence-Based Complementary and Alternative Medicine, 2012, 1-8. doi:1155/2012/740813